schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_2.5_SOLUTIONS.md

 > **Note:** These solutions focus on practical Storefront development with Twig and JavaScript!

+> **Remeber:** These AI time estimates are generally rubbish.
+Even just copy-typing the exercise solution with a tiny bit of typo-debugging takes longer than most of these time estimates.
+If you need to study the Shopware docs for propritary practices and methods you'll need even more time.
 ---

 ## Exercise 1: Product Comparison Feature (45-60 min)